phpbb/documentation/development/extensions/new_in_rhea.rst

     $parser->disable_bbcodes();
     $parser->enable_bbcodes();

-    // Lets get the text formatter utils from the container in this example
+    // Let's get the text formatter utils from the container in this example
     $text_formatter_utils = $container->get('text_formatter.utils');

     // Remove a BBCode and its content from a message